selectiveintellect/vic/install.md

 For Microsoft Windows&reg;, you can download [Strawberry Perl](http://www.strawberryperl.com).

-The minimum version of Perl required is 5.10.1.
+The minimum version of Perl required is 5.8.9.
+(It may work with earlier Perl versions but there are no guarantees.)

 You will also need `git` installed if you're downloading the code from [Github](https://github.com/selectiveintellect/vic).